Wednesday, December 31, 2025

-Next time Daniel shares how Nebuchadnezzar tells the Chaldeans, “the thing is gone from me”, so read ahead, and we shall join together then.
+Next time Daniel shares how Arioch tells King Nebuchadnezzar, “I have found a man … that will make known … the interpretation”, so read ahead, and we shall join together then.

 Until tomorrow…there is more…